How To Do A Product Concept Test

 If you build it, they will come.
 Right?
 Uh, no, it doesn’t work that way.

-If you build it correctly, with the right set of features and benefits to align with your target customer’s needs, then they will likely come.
+If you build it correctly, with the right set of features and benefits, then they will likely come.
 That doesn’t sound nearly as good…but it is far closer to reality.

-Being thoughtful about how you develop products and services, and gathering customer feedback throughout the product development cycle, means that when you’re ready to launch, you’ll actually have something people want to buy (not just something you think they want to buy).
+Being thoughtful about how you develop products and services means that when you launch, you’ll actually have something people want to buy.

-By leveraging product concept testing, a deliberate market research process that gathers consumer feedback throughout the development cycle, you can get actionable data to launch products the market will love.
+Product concept testing makes this a reality.
+As a research process that gathers consumer feedback throughout the development cycle, you get actionable data to launch products the market will love.

 Good market research should help you mitigate risks.
-Concept testing does just that!
+A product concept test does just that!
 In fact, there are two core reasons why concept testing is a smart move before launching a new product or service:

 - Save time, resources, and money: Taking a product to market takes time, and it’s expensive.
 This includes not just the time and money spent developing the actual product but also the resources spent on sales and marketing.
-Putting a little time upfront to make sure you’re launching the right product means that this future spend is worthwhile and will result in sales.
+When you spend upfront time to develop the right product, you end up efficiently using product and marketing resources down the line.

 - Make the right opportunity trade-off: When you spend time bringing one product to market you implicitly are not spending time on another product.
 In resource-limited environments, this is a natural trade-off we have to make.
 By performing concept testing upfront, you can be confident that you’re making the right trade-off.